feradz/dredbox-platformsynthesizer/README.md

-# dredbox-platformsynthesizer
-dReDBox Platform Synthesizer
+# dReDBox Platform Synthesizer

 This repository contains the implementation of the platform synthesizer for the dReDBox project prototype.

-ACKNOWLEDGEMENT
+# ACKNOWLEDGEMENT

 This work has been supported by EU H2020 ICT project dRedBox, contract #687632.